ANMOLNEMA06/project-demo/README.md

 # project-demo
-This is the demo projeect
+This is the demo projeect,